Dr Elena Rainero

 The extracellular matrix (ECM) is a complex network of secreted proteins which not only provides tissue support, but is also involved in the control of several cell functions, including migration and oncogenic transformation.
 The tumour microenvironment has a pivotal role in modulating cancer initiation, progression and metastasis, while cancer cells in turn modify the composition and properties of the ECM, demonstrating a bi-directional interaction between tumour and stroma.
 Our research addresses cell-ECM interaction from a novel and exciting angle, investigating how the internalisation of ECM components control breast cancer cell invasion.

-Using a combination of different approaches, we aim at characterising how ECM internalisation controls cancer cell migration and invasion in 2 dimensions (2D), 3 dimensions (3D) and in vivo systems.
+Using a combination of different approaches, we aim at characterising the molecular mechanisms controlling ECM internalisation and how this process impinges on cancer cell growth and invasion.

 Undergraduate and postgraduate taught modules

 We advertise PhD opportunities (Funded or Self-Funded) on FindAPhD.com